37-Year-Old Pitcher – Atlanta Braves

 Freddy Garcia Contract Information:

-Signed a minor league contract with the Orioles in June of 2013.
+Signed a minor league contract (NRI) with the Braves in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Freddy Garcia – simply subscribe now.

 |2013 (Multiple Teams)||36||MAJ||BAL/ATL||17||13||0||80.3||83||39||18||46||17||4||7||0||0||0||4.37||1.24|

 |2014 RotoWire Projections||MAJ||Subscribe now to see our 2014 projections for Freddy Garcia|

 2 Games: Avg.
 6.8 IP/G

 |Last 30 Days